BrianJomo/Instagram-clone/README.md

 ```

-To explore the features of this gallary website navigate to this link on your browser or just click on this link:
+To explore the features of this instagram clone website navigate to this link on your browser or just click on this link:

 ## Technology Used